drrlvn/arch-installation-guide/README.md

       1. Once you have a GUI environment set up - configure the network using the GUI
    1. **PC/VM** - Use [systemd-networkd](https://wiki.archlinux.org/index.php/Systemd-networkd)
       1. `systemctl enable systemd-{network,resolve}d`
-      1. Use `ip link` to determine the name of your network interface
       1. Edit `/etc/systemd/network/dhcp.network`:
       ```
       [Match]